-Bird watching or other wildlife viewing is allowed on Fort Drum and normal check-in procedures apply.
+Bird watching or other wildlife viewing and photography is allowed on Fort Drum and normal access procedures apply.

-Fort Drum was featured in an article titled Birding on DoD Lands: Fort Drum, New York in the Jul/Aug 2006 newsletter of the American Birding Association and in an article entitled A Brief Guide to Birding Fort Drum, New York in the December 2006 issue of The Kingbird, a quarterly journal of the New York State Ornithological Association.
-A birding checklist for Fort Drum entitled Birds of Fort Drum is also available.
+Fort Drum was featured in an article titled Birding on DoD Lands: Fort Drum, NY in the July/August 2006 newsletter of the American Birding Association and in an article entitled A Brief Guide to Birding Fort Drum, New York in the December 2006 issue of The Kingbird, a quarterly journal of the New York State Ornithological Assocation.

-In 2008, Fort Drum began sponsoring birding field trips in the training area in conjunction with World Migratory Bird Day.
+In 2008, Fort Drum began sponsoring a guided birding trip in the Training Area in conjunction with World Migratory Bird Day.
 The field trip is usually held the Saturday of Memorial Day weekend.
 Pre-registration is required.

 - Wildlife Viewing Reports in 2008